Don't Play Favorites: Minority Guidance for Diffusion Models: Ablation Studies, Analyses, and Discussions

-where $\{\tau_i\}_{i=0}^{L-1}$ denote the threshold levels used for categorizing minority score (see~\cref{subsec:minority_guidance} for details).
+where $\{\tau_i\}_{i=0}^{L-1}$ denote the threshold levels used for categorizing minority score (see Section~\ref{subsec:minority_guidance} for details).
 The score function of the perturbed mixture at timestep $t$ then reads:

-where $w$ is a parameter introduced for controlling the intensity of the mixing; see Figures~\ref{fig:mixed_dist_samples} and~\ref{fig:mixed_dist_LOF} for demonstrations of its impact.
-We found that using the mixed score as a drop in replacement of ${\bs s}_{\bs \theta}({\bs x}_t, t)$ in the standard sampler~\eqref{eq:ancestral} improves the capability of diffusion models to generate low-density minority samples.
-Below we provide some empirical results that demonstrate its effectiveness.
+where $w$ is a parameter introduced for controlling the intensity of the mixing; see Figure~\ref{fig:mixed_dist_LOF} for demonstrations of its impact.
+We found that using the mixed score as a drop in replacement of ${\bs s}^*_{\bs \theta}({\bs x}_t, t)$ in the standard sampler (i.e.,~\eqref{eq:ancestral}) improves the capability of diffusion models to generate low-density minority samples.

-\cref{fig:mixed_dist_samples} visualizes generated samples via~\eqref{eq:approx_mixed} concerning a variety of the blending intensity $w$.
-We use the same random seed for generation of all four settings.
-Observe that as $w$ increases, the samples become more likely to contain novel features w.r.t. the dataset (e.g., see~\cref{fig:top_bottom_cifar} for visualization of the unique features on CIFAR-10).
-This implies that $w$ plays a similar role as $\tilde{l}$ in minority guidance and therefore can be used for improving the generation capability for minority features.~\cref{fig:mixed_dist_LOF} reveals the impact of $w$ in a quantitative manner.
-Notice that increasing $w$ yields the LOF density shifting toward high-valued regions (i.e., low-density regions), which corroborates the results shown in~\cref{fig:mixed_dist_samples} and further validates the role of $w$ as a knob for controlling whether to focus on the minority features.

-While this alternative sampler based on the mixed distribution $\hat{q}({\bs x}_0) \propto q({\bs x_0})l({\bs x}_0 ; {\bs s}_{\bs\theta})$ yields significant improvement over the standard DDPM sampler (i.e., $w=0.0$ case), minority guidance still offers better controllability over the uniqueness of features thanks to the collaborative twin knobs $\tilde{l}$ and $w$.
+Figure~\ref{fig:mixed_dist_LOF} exhibits the ability of the mixed score approach in~\eqref{eq:approx_mixed} to generate minority samples concerning a variety of $w$.
+Notice that increasing $w$ yields the LOF density shifting toward high-valued regions (i.e., low-density regions), implying that $w$ plays a similar role as $\tilde{l}$ in minority guidance and therefore can be used for improving the generation capability for minority features.
+While this alternative sampler based on the mixed distribution $\hat{q}({\bs x}_0) \propto q({\bs x_0})l({\bs x}_0 ; {\bs s}^*_{\bs\theta})$ yields significant improvement over the standard DDPM sampler (i.e., $w=0.0$ case), minority guidance still offers better controllability over the uniqueness of features thanks to the collaborative twin knobs $\tilde{l}$ and $w$.
 Hence, we adopt it as our main gear for tackling the preference of the diffusion models w.r.t. majority features.